GSA/code-gov/README.md

 ## Repositories

-All of our work is open source and we encourage you to take a look and contribute to our projects by submitting a pull request, a Github issue, or commenting on existing issues and pull requests.
-If you are unsure as to where an issue should live, please use the [GSA/code-gov](https://github.com/GSA/code-gov) repo as a catch all.
+All of our work is open source and we encourage you to take a look and contribute to our projects by submitting a pull request, a GitHub issue, or commenting on existing issues and pull requests.
+If you are unsure as to where an issue should live, please use the [GSA/code-gov](https://github.com/GSA/code-gov) repo as a catch-all.

 All of our repositories follow our [Code of Conduct](CODE_OF_CONDUCT.md) and [Contributing](CONTRIBUTING.md) guidelines.